Resting Potential 2022

 Over the next 15 years of so, I would work on the screenplay and submit grant applications.
 I’ve lost count of the number of times the Canada Council said no. My sister Marian worked as Production Designer on the film Julie Walking Home by the Polish writer/director Agnieszka Holland (Europa, Europa; Three Colours trilogy) and she sent the screenplay to Agnieszka who read it and wrote me, “”I like the script a lot and can see it as truly original – and courageous in some way in our time.”
 That was encouraging to hear.
 Around 2017, I was lamenting my inability to get the film made to a filmmaker friend Elida Schogt, and she said, “make the film on whatever you can raise”.
 That bracing bit of advice and encouragement helped me to re-frame how to approach this.

 I was able to secure a grant from the Saskatchewan Arts Board, and from the Saskatchewan Filmpool Cooperative.
-I had about $30,000 to work with, and equipment I could access through my position at the University of Regina.
+In the end I had about $30,000 to work with, and equipment I could access through my position at the University of Regina.
 Clearly I couldn’t make the $300,000 version on $30,000 so there had to be some changes made.

 I went back into the screenplay and while still holding onto the central idea and characters, took out dozens of scenes and 11 characters.
 The screenplay went from 88 pages with 156 scenes and 20 speaking roles to a 59-page screenplay with 121 scenes and 9 speaking roles.